Frequently Asked Questions

 When you add the widget to your iPhone or Android device or use the Wallet app, you can access your digital proof of insurance even when you're offline.

-The digital proof of insurance is valid in Ontario, Quebec, Alberta, Nova Scotia, and Newfoundland and Labrador.
+The digital version of your proof of insurance is valid in Quebec, Ontario, Alberta, Nova Scotia, Northwest Territories, Prince Edward Island, Newfoundland and Labrador.
 Make sure you always carry the paper copy when travelling outside the province.

 If you need to print your proof of insurance, download the PDF version available in the app or your Client Centre account.
 Print it in colour on white paper to make sure all the information is clear and legible.
 We recommend that you always keep the paper copy of your proof of insurance in your vehicle when travelling outside the province or to share with other drivers and law enforcement.

-The digital version of your proof of insurance is valid in Quebec, Ontario, Alberta, Nova Scotia, Newfoundland and Labrador.
+The digital version of your proof of insurance is valid in Quebec, Ontario, Alberta, Nova Scotia, Northwest Territories, Prince Edward Island, Newfoundland and Labrador.
 If necessary, a police officer can confirm your coverage by calling 1-833-436-4116.

 We recommend that you always keep the paper copy of your proof of insurance in your vehicle when travelling outside the province or to share with other drivers and law enforcement.